Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

 \subsection{ACR Analysis of Subnetworks in the Deficiency-Oriented Independent Decomposition}

-Implementing the algorithm of \cite{FOMF2021}, we discover Shinar-Feinberg reaction pairs in appropriate low-deficiency subnetworks of coarsenings of the finest independent decomposition in Section \ref{subsec:finest}.
-We find that the system had ACR in 8 species (from zero-deficiency building blocks): $X_2$, $X_3$, $X_4$, $X_5$, $X_6$, $X_7$, $X_8$, $X_{20}$.
+Implementing the algorithm of Fontanil et al \cite{FOMF2021} and using Proposition 5.7 of \cite{LLMM2022}, we discover Shinar-Feinberg reaction pairs in appropriate low-deficiency subnetworks of coarsenings of the finest independent decomposition in Section \ref{subsec:finest}.
+We find that the system has ACR in 8 species (from the zero-deficiency building blocks): $X_2$, $X_3$, $X_4$, $X_5$, $X_6$, $X_7$, $X_8$, $X_{20}$.
 The other species are not identified as having ACR because the reactant complexes of their associated SF-pairs are not nonterminal in the subnetwork generated by the building block.
 Table \ref{tab:ACR} provides an overview.

-It is particularly significant that the system's output to glucose energy metabolism ($X_{20} = \text{GLUT4}$) has ACR.
+It is particularly significant that the system's output to glucose energy metabolism ($X_{20} = \text{intracellular GLUT4}$) has ACR.
+GLUT4 is a key transporter of glucose into neurons.
+Under healthy conditions (i.e., no insulin resistance), the insulin signaling system works such that GLUT4, which determines the amount of glucose transported into a cell, is held constant.
+GLUT4, coupled with adequate glucose supply, enables reliable cellular energy production.
+Keeping the value of GLUT4 is very important for glucose energy metabolism, showing real robustness in the system.
+Energy processing of neurons works properly due to this robustness.

+\begin{remark} The ACR in 8 species of the network is inferred from ACR in the deficiency zero subnetwork $\mathscr{N}_A$.
+A necessary condition for this occurrence is the nonconservativity of $\mathscr{N}$.
+If $\mathscr{N}$ were conservative, i.e., there was a positive vector in $S^\perp$, then $S^\perp = (S_A + S_B)^\perp = S_A^\perp \cap S_B^\perp$.
+Hence, $\mathscr{N}_A$ would be a conservative deficiency zero mass action network and have no ACR in any species (Theorem 9.7.1 of \cite{FEIN2019}). \end{remark}